 Easily hand-assembled by experienced assembler

-Carte Blanche has been completed and has had several examples built to demonstrate the capabilities of the board.
+The Carte Blanche (2009) run was completed successfully and had several examples built to demonstrate the capabilities of the board.
 Examples include the popular Microsoft Z80 Softcard, the Stellation II 6809 Mill card and a standard VGA video card.

 The original FPGA based Apple II compatible peripheral board